Samagra-Development/Samagra-Website/src/pages/careers/index.md

       its consultants a steep professional learning curve and an opportunity to create real impact on the ground.
 mainContent2:
   title: Graduate Study Support Program
-    text: Samagra is committed to the personal and professional growth of its team members.
+  text: Samagra is committed to the personal and professional growth of its team
+    members.
 To this end, Samagra supports team members who want to pursue higher education and continue their professional journey with the firm.
 All Samagra team members who have spent at least a year in the firm and meet a pre-defined performance criteria are eligible for financial support to pursue a graduate level study program.
 This includes, but is not limited to MBA, MPA, MPP, MS, MA degrees across disciplines.
 Team members receive monthly financial support for the complete duration of their study program and return to Samagra post its completion.
 apply:
-  applyLink : /joinus
+  applyLink: /joinus
-  show : true
+  show: true
 philosophy:
   title: People Philosophy
   sectionFour: